8gears/containerized-guacamole/README.md

 This Docker Compose setup makes it very easy (only 3 cli commands) to run [Apache Guacamole](https://guacamole.incubator.apache.org/) behind a NGINX reverse proxy TLS secured with Let's Encrypt.

-*Although this repo is 3 years old it still works today and is up to date because latest offical images are used.*
+*Although this repo is 4 years old it still works today and is up to date (Sept.
+2021) because it uses the latest offical guacamole images.*

 ## Unique Features